gsthr logo

 Smoking in Jordan

-In Jordan, the prevalence of tobacco smoking among adults shows significant gender and temporal variations.
-As of 2024, the adult current smoking prevalence was recorded to be 34.7%, with a prevalence of 55.1% among males, and a prevalence of 12.8% among females.
-This reflects a slight decrease from 2020, when the overall prevalence was at 35.2%, with a prevalence of 57.4% and 12.7% among males and femlaes respectively.
+In Jordan, cigarettes are legally available and allowed for purchase and use under a regulated framework.
+Cigarettes can be purchased online, but not through vending machines.
+Their sale and purchase are restricted to individuals aged 18 years and older, health warnings on packaging are mandatory, and there are legal restrictions on smoking in public places.
+Tobacco advertising is regulated and subject to a ban on all types of advertising.
+The total tax rate on cigarettes is 78.02%, including a specific excise tax of 64.22%.
+The prevalence of tobacco smoking among adults aged 15 years and older shows significant gender and temporal variations.
+As of 2024, the adult current smoking prevalence was 34.7%, with a prevalence of 55.1% among males, and a prevalence of 12.8% among females.
+This reflects a slight decrease from 2020, when the overall prevalence was 35.2%, with a prevalence of 57.4% and 12.7% among males and females respectively.
 The number of smokers in Jordan in 2024 was approximately 2.8 million individuals, which shows a slight increase from 2020 with 2,775,597 smokers.
 The adult daily tobacco smoking prevalence in 2020 was 37.3%, with 58.9% among males and 15.1% among females.
-The impact of smoking is evident in health data from 2021, where tobacco smoking contributed to 9.41% of all deaths, with gender-specific mortality rates at 12.36% among males and 4.83% among females, resulting in 4,290 total tobacco smoking-related deaths.
-These figures represent the ongoing public health challenge caused by tobacco smoking in Jordan, necessitating effective public health interventions to mitigate health impacts from smoking.
+The impact of smoking is evident in health data from 2021, where tobacco smoking contributed to 9.41% of all deaths, with gender-specific mortality rates at 12.36% among males and 4.83% among females.
+This means that smoking resulted in 4,290 deaths in the country.
+These figures represent the ongoing public health challenge caused by tobacco smoking in Jordan, necessitating novel public health interventions to mitigate health impacts from smoking.

 Read articles from Jordan